logicmoo/NomicMU/README.md

 ...
 ````

 or take over the psychi of a Non-player-character.
+You occupy their mind knowing, beliving, seeing and hearing what they do.

 ````
 someone wants to> possess player named floyd.